NiklasElsaesser/FaceBias/README.md

 </br></br>

 ## Abstract
 Project for the Introduction2DataScience course at the DHBW Heilbronn in the first semester of the first year.
-Analyzing the sex based bias when we train the algorithm on pictures of men and women, where women smile all the time and men show neutral emotions.
+Analyzing the sex based bias when training an algorithm on pictures of men and women, in which women smile all the time and men show neutral emotions.

 ## Table of Contents
 - [Abstract](#abstract)